sanu-coder/Explore-Near-By-Places/README.md

 # FHSC

 FHSC( food, hospitals and shopping centers) is an web application which tells about the places near your location.
 It's goal to help and increase the knowledge of the users to make their life more easier and comfortable.

-Here's the front-end part of the code  : <a href="https://github.com/sanu-coder/Explore-Near-By-Places"></a>
+Here's the Backend-end part of the code  :  [Backend](https://github.com/sanu-coder/ExploreNearByPlacesBackend/tree/master)

 ## Project Description :